Charley Smith

-Charles William Smith (September 15, 1937 – November 29, 1994), born in Charleston, SC, was an American professional baseball third baseman.
+Charles William Smith (September 15, 1937 – November 29, 1994), born in Charleston, South Carolina, was an American professional baseball third baseman.
 He played in Major League Baseball for the Los Angeles Dodgers, Philadelphia Phillies, Chicago White Sox, New York Mets, St. Louis Cardinals, New York Yankees, and Chicago Cubs from 1960 to 1969.

 Brooklyn Dodgers signee

 Smith was one of the last players to sign with the Brooklyn Dodgers before their move to Los Angeles.
 He was originally a shortstop, but switched over to third base in with the Spokane Indians.
 Over four seasons in their farm system, Smith batted .293 with 73 home runs and 330 runs batted in.
 He debuted with the Los Angeles Dodgers as a September call up in 1960.
 Though he went hitless in his major league debut, he had two RBIs.
 In eighteen games, he was 10-for-60 with five RBIs.